Free Trial

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.

-The ellipsoid zone is a hyperreflective outer retinal band just posterior to the external limiting membrane.
-Its integrity is correlating with visual acuity and other aspects of retinal function.
+The ellipsoid zone is a hyperreflective band in the outer retina, located just posterior to the external limiting membrane, and is commonly evaluated in research studies for its relationship with retinal structure and function.

-Geographic atrophy (GA) is an advanced form of age-related macular degeneration (AMD), characterized by atrophic lesions that first start in the outer retina and progressively expand to cover the macula and the fovea.
+Geographic atrophy (GA) is an advanced form of age-related macular degeneration (AMD), characterized by atrophic lesions in the outer retina that can expand to involve the macula and fovea, as described in research studies.

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.